bmaltais/kohya_ss/README.md

 Once the commands have completed successfully you should be ready to use the new version.

+## Credits

+The implementation for LoRA is based on [cloneofsimo's repo](https://github.com/cloneofsimo/lora).
+Thank you for great work!!!

 ## License

-The majority of scripts is licensed under ASL 2.0 (including codes from Diffusers), however portions of the project are available under separate license terms:
+The majority of scripts is licensed under ASL 2.0 (including codes from Diffusers, cloneofsimo's), however portions of the project are available under separate license terms:

 [Memory Efficient Attention Pytorch](https://github.com/lucidrains/memory-efficient-attention-pytorch): MIT